 We don’t know anyone who eat pecans on a regular basis, but they are one of the most antioxidant rich nuts out there.
 Eat up!

-Another unbelievable-but-true fact!
+Another unbelievable-but-true random fact!
 They are actually the seeds of a fruit (the outer fruit is removed during processing).
 Like other ‘nuts’, pistachios are a rich source of protein, fibre, vitamins and minerals, which can help with weight management, protect against diabetes and hypertension and improve digestion.
 The omega-3 fatty acids present in pistachios can help lower your blood pressure and may also reduce your risk of heart disease.

 Bet you didn’t know this.
 We sure didn’t!
 The Caesar salad started in a Mexican city called Tijuana.
 Restaurateur Chef Caesar Cardini was hosting a 4th of July celebration.
 He ran out of food, and simply threw the ingredients he had lying around the kitchen into a unique salad.
 Obviously, it was a huge success.

-Another fact we bet you didn’t know, but the Caesar dressing is actually supposed to be a vinaigrette.
+Another weird and fun fact we bet you didn’t know, but the Caesar dressing is actually supposed to be a vinaigrette.
 It is made by combining minced garlic and anchovies into a bowl, which is than mixed with raw egg.
 Olive oil is progressively added to the mixture and the remaining ingredients (lime juice, salt, pepper, Worcestershire sauce, and Dijon mustard) are added in.
 The resulting hue of the dressing should be yellow, not the fake white version you commonly find in supermarkets.

 Avocados are classified as a berry with a large seed.
 Avocados must be picked when matured in order to ripen, which can take between 1-2 weeks.
 In Spain and Mexico, avocados are called “alligator pears” due to their shape and bumpy, green skin, while in India and China, they are referred to as “butter pears”.